CSCfi/csc-user-guide/docs/cloud/dbaas/postgresql.md

 \c $DATABASE_NAME
 ```

-note that this is the same command as creating a new database if it does not exist (and you have given yourself root permission).
+Note that this is the same command as for creating a new database if it does not exist (and you have given yourself root permissions).

 ### Example query